benbasson/basson-dot-at/content/simplepages/contact.md

 ---
 headtitle: Contact
 title: Contact Me
-subtext: ...here's a whole page about how to go about it.
+subtext: ...here's a whole page about how you should do that.
 description: How to get in touch with me, via email, Twitter and GitHub.
 ---